 This also means that there is no focus on obtaining coordination with other public agencies/local governments (like ULBs and panchayati raj institutions -PRIs) to deliver better industrial or service outcomes.
 When discussing the need for coordinating with other agencies regarding problems with acquiring land or attracting industry or getting transport facilities, MIDC officials state that Government has other agencies to take care of these things, that this is not part of their (limited) mandate.
 In Solapur there is not a single bus from town to the MIDC estate in Akkalkot due to the lack of coordination between MIDC and the local transport agency.
-The burden of this falls most heavily on workers who commute to the estate daily, especially women and elderly workers who typically walk to work, a journey of 30min-1 hour.Apart from the failure to focus on industrial performance within estates, we argue based on our case study findings that setting up of MIDC estates by itself is insufficient to grow and sustain industries.
+The burden of this falls most heavily on workers who commute to the estate daily, especially women and elderly workers who typically walk to work, a journey of 30min-1 hour.
+MIDC Mirjole is located 4 km outside the town of Ratnagiri and there is no public transport to the estate.
+The onus of travel arrangements is on the unit owners or else on the employees.
+There is no coordination with the regional transport office or the traffic and transportation department of RMC which has led to haphazard parking, congestion and accidents at the Mirjole MIDC junction where large and speeding goods vehicles take a sharp turn.

+Apart from the failure to focus on industrial performance within estates, we argue based on our case study findings that setting up of MIDC estates by itself is insufficient to grow and sustain industries.
 More attention needs to be paid to regional and local dynamics of the economy, and how concentrations of public investment can be most effectively placed to spur existing and new economic developments.
 In Maharashtra, economic development is handled primarily by the Industries Department and MIDC.
 While the Industries Department (and concerned Departments like Fisheries) take a sector-specific approach of formulating policies and schemes, MIDC takes a spatial approach; there are few connections between the two.
 But we argue that for sustainable industrial growth what is needed is an integrated approach: planning for economic growth along with appropriate spatial and infrastructure planning to support industrial production and workers.

 No convergence between industrial development and urban development despite deep connections